 Email me direct to order your test

-The Wilma Kirsten Clinic in Harley Street and Oxford is experienced in identifying food intolerances using IgG marked food intolerance tests processed by a reputable UK laboratory.
+The Wilma Kirsten Clinic is experienced in identifying food intolerances using IgG marked food intolerance tests processed by a reputable UK laboratory.
 Our experienced and fully qualified nutritionist will provide expert analysis of the test results and by way of a consultation will give practical help and support to patients to help them manage their diet to alleviate the symptoms of their food intolerance.

 I am pleased to tell you that both my skin and tummy are much better.
 The stress in my job and the occasional diet blips do cause the odd upset stomach but on the whole it’s good.
 I think coming to see you was the best thing I could have done to solve my problems and would recommend you to anyone! – Jenni